Fireman9143/ClearCodeTutorials/README.md

 There is currently an animation for seed that is activated with the spacebar, and the same animation when you plant a seed with "F".
 This redundancy needs to be reconciled.
 Plan to get rid of "F" plant action and just have planting as a regular action.
 Hopefully this will simplify future game controller integration?

 The blobs were created to attack the player.
 Oops.
 The blob code will need to be totally reworked.
+Blobs will spawn on top of the same spawn point.
+Trying to figure out logic to prevent that.
+Blob push() does not work with either sword or scarecrow projectile.

 Discovered that apples reappear over a stump after a certain time, and don't always go back to if partially picked (unless it added a third in the same place).

-When accessing the blobs group in the scarecrow script, there is an issue of invalid access to property or key 'position' for CharacterBody2D.
-Searching this error implies that the position is being accessed before the node is ready.
-I have tried disbaling the code in the game scene that generates my blobs and statically adding them to the game scene Objects folder, and I get the same issue.
-There is no problem accessing the blobs group from the game scene to generate the enemies on the spawn points.
-I am working on making sure the blobs don't generate on top of each other as well.